 The teen years are an ideal time to establish sound traffic safety habits to last a lifetime.
 FACTS gives teens the facts and incentives they need to build an understanding of what it means to drive safely, both today and in the future.
 Through this program, young people plan and carry out projects that help them and their peers make informed, responsible decisions about traffic safety.

 - People – to understand and promote your role as a driver or passenger and keep yourself and others safe

 - Vehicles – to understand vehicle safety and the role it plays in safety for you and others

 - Roads – to understand and promote your role on the road as well as the safety hazards you may encounter and how to avoid or react to them

-FCCLA offers state and national recognition to chapters that complete FCCLA FACTS projects.
-This honor includes cash awards and special recognition at the National Leadership Conference, online, and in Teen Times magazine.
-Chapters apply online for recognition for their hard work and innovative projects with the National FACTS Program Award Application.
+FCCLA offers national recognition to chapters that complete FACTS projects.
+This honor includes cash awards and special recognition at the National Leadership Conference, online and in Teen Times magazine for the top chapters.
+Chapters may submit a description of their innovative projects for award consideration via the

 - Seat Belt Awareness Week